walsh9/7drl2015/README.md

 ## POST 7DRL Changelog
 ### 1.1
-* Add link to orignial 7DRL version.
+* Add link to original 7DRL version.
 * Buff healing from 'Swell' to 4HP.
 * Increase size of 'Vortex Ward' and make it push away directly adjacent enemies.
 * Increase 'Flow Into Time' duration to 8 turns, but make player attacks do 0 damage while it's active.